 Medical marijuana prescriptions are not permanent.
 If you already have a prescription and need to continue access, read the guide to how to renew a medical marijuana prescription in Texas.

 Texas recognizes several qualifying conditions under the Compassionate Use Program, including PTSD, cancer, autism, neuropathy, seizure disorders, multiple sclerosis, and other approved conditions.
-A physician must still evaluate eligibility.
+The full condition list is only part of the answer.
+A physician still needs to evaluate your specific medical situation.

-Yes, telemedicine appointments may be available for medical marijuana evaluations in Texas when appropriate.
-The physician still needs to review your medical history and determine whether you qualify.
+Yes, telemedicine appointments may be available when appropriate.
+The visit can happen online, but the doctor still needs to ask medical questions, review your history, and decide whether the prescription fits the Texas program.

 No. Texas does not issue physical medical marijuana cards.
 If approved, your physician enters your prescription into CURT, the state registry used for the Texas Compassionate Use Program.